 Use Server Certs

-Sets whether the client should use the server certificates/key as the client identity when initiating a connection over https.
+Sets whether the client should use the server certificates/key as the client identity when initiating an outbound connection over https.

 Two Way Client Cert Behavior